-These words embody the existence of Fela Kuti and the mark he left on the world as a musician whose music pierced archaic morals and forced citizens to listen.
+These words embody the existence of Fela Kuti and the mark he left on the world as a musician whose music permeated archaic moral values and forced citizens to listen.

 Born Olufela Olusegun Oludotun Ransome-Kuti in modern-day Ogun State (Nigeria) to an upper-middle class family.
-Fela was privileged to be surrounded by educated, spirited individuals such as his mother Funmilayo who was the first female student to attend Aebokuta Grammar School, before becoming a prominent figure in movements such as Nigeria Woman’s Union that was instrumental in the fight for female voting rights in Nigeria.
-Aside from his mother’s influence, Fela’s father was a community clergyman and a pioneering president of the Nigeria Union of teachers.
+Fela was privileged to be surrounded by educated, spirited individuals such as his mother Funmilayo who was the first female student to attend Aebokuta Grammar School, before becoming a prominent figure in movements such as Nigeria Woman’s Union that were instrumental in the fight for female voting rights in Nigeria.
+Aside from his mothers influence, Felas father was a community clergyman and a pioneering president of the Nigeria Union of teachers.

 Whilst being fortunate to be surrounded by such aspirational figures, Fela always had a mind of his own.
 When he was sent to London in 1958 to study medicine, he instead decided to pursue a music degree at Trinity College of Music.
 Over a thousand miles away from home, Fela was able to take his creativity to another level by exploring new ideas.
 This sparked the formation of Koola Lobitos, a band that coalesced flavours of jazz and highlife.
 This period in the UK gave Fela the hunger to truly pursue his passion for music and he never looked back.

-After this, he briefly returned to Nigeria before travelling to Ghana where he was introduced to Afrobeats.
+After this he returned to Nigeria briefly before travelling to Ghana where he was introduced to Afrobeats.
 From the moment he encountered this genre, it was like the opening of Pandoras box.
 Fela now had a sound he could utilise to unite the whole of Africa, and he cemented this realisation by producing a lot of his subsequent songs in Nigerian pigeon.
-This is a dialect that can be understood across countries so it allowed Fela to spread his message even further.
-United States was amongst the first country to hear this new sound as Fela arrived there in 1969 with his new band Nigeria 70’.
-During his visit the American civil War was rife, and its reverberating hostility was inescapable.
+This is a dialect that can be understood across countries so it allowed Fela to spread his message across boarders.
+United States was amongst the first countries to hear this new sound as Fela arrived there in 1969 with his new band Nigeria 70’.
+During his visit the American civil War was rife and its reverberating hostility was inescapable.
 At the time, Black Panther movement were a powerful force against inequitable treatment of black people in America.
-Fela witnessed the strength of this movement firsthand through a friend Sandra Izsadore.
-He never forgot the virtues shown by the Black Panther party and their capacity to unite for a social cause became the bedrock for Fela’s activism in Nigeria.
+Fela witnessed the strength of this movement first hand through a friend Sandra Izsadore, he never forgot the virtues shown by the black panther party- their capacity to unite for a social cause became the bedrock for Fela’s activism in Nigeria.

 As time went by, Fela became more vocal against the attitudes of the Nigerian military and government, something that was unprecedented at the time.
 His 1977 album ‘Zombie’ ridiculed the tactics of the Nigerian military and sparked a riot of his communal home by the authorities.
 Many were brutally beaten and killed including his mother Funmilayo who was shown little sympathy despite her old age.
 Fela also suffered life-threatening injuries, many of which he never recovered from.